mikepk/botocore/docs/source/reference/services/appstream.rst

           - **ImageBuilderErrors** *(list) --*

+            The image builder errors.

             - *(dict) --*

+              Describes a resource error.

               - **ErrorCode** *(string) --*

+                The error code.

               - **ErrorMessage** *(string) --*

+                The error message.

               - **ErrorTimestamp** *(datetime) --*

+                The time the error occurred.

+          - **AppstreamAgentVersion** *(string) --*

+            The version of the AppStream 2.0 agent that is currently being used by this image builder.

   .. py:method:: create_image_builder_streaming_url(**kwargs)

+    Creates a URL to start an image builder streaming session.